-Outskirts of a small village, France 1184-

 “Are you master of this shop?” the leader of the captors questioned.
 The younger blacksmith’s expression did not change from that nonchalant and depressed, but he nodded briskly, however not talking.
 Bypassing his silence the stranger pulled out his waterskin, throwing it to the assistant boy.

 “We need water.
-We have to get going on our road, but have run out”, he continued, now dismounting, taking out a pouch of money and handing a couple of coins to the assistant.
+We have to get going on our journey, but have run out”, he continued, now dismounting, taking out a pouch of money and handing a couple of coins to the assistant.
 “I pay extra.
 If you’d sent your apprentice to get us some water we’d be grateful.
 After that we go from bothering a man at work.”

 The blacksmith measured these six strangers with his brown, somehow dead eyes, devoid of all expression.
 But his interest wasn’t awoken before his gaze focused on a person riding a white mare in middle of the men, not being able to tell what he looked like as his whole being was covered by a worn out grey cloak.
 But as this blacksmith next examined the mysterious form more, he noted the delicate hands, smooth and a pair which had not seen even one day of work holding the horse’s reins.
 Woman’s hands.
 The blacksmith did now frown a little to this fact as the animal let out low neighs, stomping a little on her place restlessly.
 The cloaked rider didn’t even turn to look at the blacksmith to acknowledge him.
 Just stared forward.